≡ Menu

 For this reason…

-When buying a Shar-Pei, you may want to consider adopting a Shar-Pie Rescue as an alternative to a breeder bought dog.
-But if…. you have your heart set on a puppy then consider the breeder or pet store closely…
+When buying a Shar-Pei, consider adopting a Shar-Pie Rescue as an alternative to a breeder-bought dog.
+But if….
+If you have your heart set on a puppy, feel the breeder or pet store closely…

 • Can they introduce you to your puppy’s parents?